xiongtongzhao/microrobot_dynamics/README.md

 ```

 ### Supported cases
-1. The flagellar swimmer with $10$ links and ameboid swimmer with $20$ links swim within the background cellular flow in unbounded space.
-The program 'discretization.py' must be run first for the discretization of the swimmer.
+1. The flagellar swimmer with $10$ links and ameboid swimmer with $20$ links swim in unbounded space with and without a background flow.
+The program 'discretization.py' needs to be run first for the discretization of the swimmer.
 ```
 python discretization.py
 ```